Kween Yasmin: Television

-In 2020 she briefly signed with Viva Artists Agency but later ended the contract, saying she preferred to manage her own project.
+In 2020, Asistido briefly signed with Viva Artists Agency but later ended the contract, saying she preferred to manage her own project.

-She appeared in Kapuso Mo, Jessica Soho, I Juander, and the GMA Network series Black Rider.
+Asistido has appeared in Kapuso Mo, Jessica Soho, I Juander, and the GMA Network series Black Rider.

 Spoken-word and recent activities

-In late 2023 Asistido's spontaneous spoken-word performance "Esophagus, Esophagus" on the podcast The Koolpals went viral and was reported on by several Philippine media outlets.
+In late 2023, Asistido's spontaneous spoken-word performance "Esophagus, Esophagus" on the podcast The Koolpals went viral and was reported on by several Philippine media outlets.

-In 2025 she appeared in ABS-CBN’s digital series EATsotik.
+In 2025, Asistido appeared in ABS-CBN’s digital series EATsotik.

 Public image

 Media have described Asistido as the “All-Purpose Kween” for her range of performances.
 SPOT.ph described her appeal as ‘natural and unfiltered.
 She has publicly expressed support for the LGBT community.
+On November 25, 2025, Canva Philippines published "All-Purpose Kween" fonts, such as Kweenmojis, Kween Sans (letters, numbers, and punctuation), and a collection of Yasmin's images for her own graphic.
+On November 27, Yasmin endorsed partnership with Canva.

 Personal life

 Asistido lives in Cavite with her relatives.
 She has spoken about her mother's death and how it continues to motivate her.
+In March 2026, Asistido revealed that she had been in a relationship and that they were expecting their first child.